cloudflare/cloudflare-docs/products/firewall/src/content/recipes/update-rules-customers-partners.md

 This example specifies the network and host.

-If a request meets these criteria, your firewall bypasses its normal `Rate Limiting` rules.
+If a request meets these criteria, your firewall bypasses normal `Rate Limiting` rules.

 <table style='table-layout:fixed; width:100%'>
   <thead>